sam0x17/supertrait/README.md

 `#[impl_supertrait]` is attached to the impl statement.

-Default associated types are implemented in a way that should be nearly identical with how default associated types will functions when they are eventually added to stable rust.
+Default associated types are implemented in a way that should be nearly identical with how default associated types will function when they are eventually added to stable rust.

 Const fn trait items are implemented as _inherents_ on the underlying type, however their presence is enforced by `#[impl_supertrait]` and their type bounds are enforced by the